nvp159/Hidden-Makov-Model/README.md

 ## Stock Prediction Web Application Using Hidden Markov Model (HMM)

 This project now features a Python React web application that automates the entire process of generating stock price predictions with a single click.
 Users can input a stock ticker and interval, and the application will automatically fetch data, preprocess, clean, train, test, and generate predictions using the newly integrated `hmm_model.py` script.
+The UI has been significantly enhanced to display data through beautifully colored charts and simple, elegant components, including a chart for historic data and prediction models.

 ### Introduction

 Financial forecasting is a critical task in investment and trading.
 Traders, investors, and financial analysts constantly seek effective tools and models to predict stock prices.
 This web application simplifies the process by automating data fetching, preprocessing, cleaning, training, testing, and predicting, making it accessible to users with varying levels of expertise.
+The addition of visually appealing charts and components enhances the user experience by providing a more intuitive and engaging way to view predictions and historical data.

 ### The Hidden Markov Model (HMM)